metio/terraform-provider-k8s/docs/data-sources/external_secrets_io_external_secret_v1alpha1_manifest.md

 Required:

 - `secret_store_ref` (Attributes) SecretStoreRef defines which SecretStore to fetch the ExternalSecret data. (see [below for nested schema](#nestedatt--spec--secret_store_ref))
-- `target` (Attributes) ExternalSecretTarget defines the Kubernetes Secret to be created There can be only one target per ExternalSecret. (see [below for nested schema](#nestedatt--spec--target))
+- `target` (Attributes) ExternalSecretTarget defines the Kubernetes Secret to be createdThere can be only one target per ExternalSecret. (see [below for nested schema](#nestedatt--spec--target))

 Optional:

 - `data` (Attributes List) Data defines the connection between the Kubernetes Secret keys and the Provider data (see [below for nested schema](#nestedatt--spec--data))
-- `data_from` (Attributes List) DataFrom is used to fetch all properties from a specific Provider data If multiple entries are specified, the Secret keys are merged in the specified order (see [below for nested schema](#nestedatt--spec--data_from))
+- `data_from` (Attributes List) DataFrom is used to fetch all properties from a specific Provider dataIf multiple entries are specified, the Secret keys are merged in the specified order (see [below for nested schema](#nestedatt--spec--data_from))
-- `refresh_interval` (String) RefreshInterval is the amount of time before the values are read again from the SecretStore provider Valid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h' May be set to zero to fetch and create it once.
+- `refresh_interval` (String) RefreshInterval is the amount of time before the values are read again from the SecretStore providerValid time units are 'ns', 'us' (or 'µs'), 'ms', 's', 'm', 'h'May be set to zero to fetch and create it once.
 Defaults to 1h.

 <a id="nestedatt--spec--secret_store_ref"></a>
 ### Nested Schema for `spec.secret_store_ref`